AABearBots/First-Closed-Doors-Competition/README.md

 #### Step 2

-Enter the word _LICENSE_ in the text field and click the button _Choose a license template_:
+Enter the word _LICENSE_ (in all CAPS!) in the text field and click the button _Choose a license template_:

 ![AGPL License](https://github.com/AdvancedAlgos/Documentation/blob/master/Media/Dev-Teams-Getting-Sarted-Guide/Bot-License-02.png)